Last Update: 2018 - 06 - 02

 This certainly is a pretty major new feature and data visualization is an important part in many database applications.
 However, I am unsure if the effort on this area, where there was somewhat decent functionality available before, is spent most wisely.

-Another new feature that was mentioned are the new Data Connectors to Salesforce and Microsoft Dynamics.
-These are available already in the most recent updates to Access 2016 in Office 365 and they will be part of Access 2019.
+Other features that were mentioned were a new Data Connector to Salesforce and a new Connector to Microsoft Dynamics.
+These are available already in a recent update (Version 1708) to Access 2016 in Office 365 and they will be part of Access 2019.
+Both connectors allow you to import data as well as link to tables from the source-system.

-There are more new features currently being worked on in Redmond, but they are not in a state yet to be announced or even publicly demoed.
+There are more new features currently being worked on in Redmond, but they are not in a state to be announced or even publicly demoed, yet.

 More news will be added